kaiachain/kaia/kaiax/gov/headergov/README.md

 ## Getters

-- `EffectiveParamSet(num)`: Returns the effective parameter set at the block `num`.
+- `GetParamSet(num)`: Returns the parameter set at the block `num`.

   ```
-  EffectiveParamSet(num) -> ParamSet
+  GetParamSet(num) -> ParamSet
   ```

-- `EffectiveParamsPartial(num)`: Returns only the parameters effective by header governance, which is the union of `header.governance` from block 0 to `num`.
+- `GetPartialParamSet(num)`: Returns only the parameters effective by header governance, which is the union of `header.governance` from block 0 to `num`.
 It is used for assembling parameters in a gov module.
   ```
-  EffectiveParamsPartial(num) -> PartialParamSet
+  GetPartialParamSet(num) -> PartialParamSet
   ```